Swimming Injuries – Common Conditions and Prevention Strategies

 Swimmers Knee – This injury is normally experienced by swimmers who typically perform breastroke.
 This stroke requires frequent ‘frog kick’ or ‘whipping’ movements, which can cause inflammation and tearing to the medial collateral ligament (MCL) located on the inside of the knee.
 You may also experience knee pain if you use poor swimming technique or have weak core musculature.
 Typical signs you may be suffering from swimmer’s knee include pain on the inside of your knee and difficulty performing swimming strokes or whilst walking on land.

 Back Pain – Swimming is often recommended for those that suffer back pain, but it can also be a cause of back pain.
 Strokes such as breaststroke and butterfly can interfere with the arch of the lumber or spine, potentially causing or exacerbating existing back problems.
 It is important that you do not exaggerate movement of your lower back whilst swimming.
 If you are having difficulty, you may wish to speak with your physiotherapist who can assist in developing your core musculature.
-Pain is usually felt in the form of spasms and muscle pain around the back.
+Pain is usually felt in the form of spasms and muscle pain around the lower, middle or upper back.

 Preventing Injury and Physio Treatment Options

-If you’re a keen swimmer, it is well worth speaking to a sports physiotherapist at Erko Physio who can work in close collaboration with you.
+If you’re a keen swimmer, it is well worth speaking to a sports medicine specialist at Erko Physio who can work in close collaboration with you.
 We are highly skilled in screening and injury prevention, and our team have comprehensive knowledge in all types of swimming strokes.
 We can teach you methods to reduce your risk of experiencing the above overuse injuries, as well as manage existing conditions to help you get the most out of your aquatic exercise.